 Figure 1.
-Sydney Local Government Area showing the 33 suburbs
+Sydney local government area showing its 33 suburbs

 The integrated planning and reporting framework

 The Integrated Planning and Reporting Framework provides the mechanism for the implementation of Sustainable Sydney 2030-2050 Continuing the Vision.
 The Community Strategic Plan Delivering Sustainable Sydney 2030-2050 (also referred to as the community strategic plan) is the highest-level plan within this framework.